dataforseo/TypeScriptClient/docs/interfaces/IDomainAnalyticsTechnologiesDomainsByTechnologyLiveRequestInfo.md

 > **`optional`** **technology\_paths**: `string`[]

 target technology paths
-required field if you don’t specify groups, technologies and categories each technology path should be specified as a separate object containing “path” and “name”, where “path” is specified as “$group_id.$category_id” and “name” – as the name of the target technology;
+required field if you don’t specify groups, technologies, keywords or categories at least one field (technology_paths, groups, technologies, keywords or categories) must be set;
+each technology path should be specified as a separate object containing “path” and “name”, where “path” is specified as “$group_id.$category_id” and “name” – as the name of the target technology;
 each object with a technology path should be separated with a comma you can find the full list of technology group ids, category ids and technology names on this page